Things to Think About in a Post-Roe World: Attitudes and Practices in this Providential Moment

 So, what are you afraid of?
 Climate change?
 World famines?
 Finances?
 Walking by faith?
 More children?
 I’d like to believe that Christian homeschooling families believe God is truly sovereign over His creation (and its climate), are willing to walk by faith, and are ready to receive a quiver-full of blessings in the form of more children.
 What about you?

-Here’s a short list of some things you can do to keep the pro-life momentum going in the right direction.
+Here’s a short list of some things you can do in a post-roe world to keep the pro-life momentum going in the right direction.

 - PRAY that states would pass pro-life and anti-abortion legislation